GoogleChrome/web.dev/src/site/content/en/fast/chrome-ux-report-data-studio-dashboard/index.md

 bins of decreasing granularity.
 This allows us to include minute densities in the tail of the distribution without having to exceed four digits of precision.
 For example, LCP values less than 3 seconds are grouped into bins 200ms wide.
-Between 3 and 10 seconds, bins are 500ms wide, then 5000ms wide, etc. Rather than having bins of varying widths, bin spreading ensures that all bins are a constant 100ms wide, and the distribution is linearly interpolated across each bin.
+Between 3 and 10 seconds, bins are 500ms wide.
+Beyond 10 seconds, bins are 5000ms wide, etc. Rather than having bins of varying widths, bin spreading ensures that all bins are a constant 100ms wide (the greatest common divisor), and the distribution is linearly interpolated across each bin.

 Corresponding P75 values in tools like PageSpeed Insights are not based on the public BigQuery dataset and are able to provide millisecond-precision values.